-Beginning of the year drive to obtain volunteers Work directly with Stockton Unified Police Department to streamline the clearance process via Be a Mentor.
-Visually recognize our parent volunteers with buttons/pins/t-shirts/office plaque/volunteer of the month poster displayed in the office.

-Volunteer Appreciation Assembly

-Incentives/gifts/appreciations "events"/entertainment not allowable using State and Federal funds.
+Parent Volunteers: Have a beginning-of-the-year drive to obtain volunteers.
+Work directly with Stockton Unified Police Department to streamline the clearance process via Be a Mentor.
+Visually recognize our parent volunteers with buttons/pins/t-shirts/office plaques/volunteer of the month poster displayed in the office.
+Volunteer Appreciation Assembly \\\\Incentives/gifts/appreciations "events"/entertainment not allowable using State and Federal funds.